Red List

 What price action says about DMRC.

-DMRC qualifies for the Amber List on decline depth — down -32.9% from its rolling 252-day high.
+DMRC qualifies for the Red List on decline depth — down -62.1% from its rolling 252-day high.
+Past the 40% threshold, the deepest tier in the taxonomy.
+Depth plus recency: this is the pattern many investors call a falling knife.

 Cross-confirmation: also showing 4/5 bearish time frames.